 Preparation of the batter

-2. Make sure that there are no lumps.
+2. Beat and add the egg.
+Mix well, make sure there are no lumps.

 4. Pour a large tbsp of batter on to this pan and spread to form a thin pan cake.